 The project involved a tremendous amount of work because the building interiors were so outmoded.
 Additionally, there was a wish to create a truly future-oriented functionality and spirit for the facilities within.
 Most of the renovations took place in the interior of the building with only a few small additions on the exterior.
 The new Centennial Hall is a dynamic building, marrying its wonderful heritage with 21st century innovations.

 Hord Coplan Macht worked closely with several jurisdictions to gain approval on the exterior work of Centennial Hall.
 Denver Landmark Preservation Commission and Historic Denver both had interests in this building.
 Our firm brought years of experience navigating the state and local jurisdiction approval process to every project and Centennial Hall was no exception.

-Centennial Hall was recently featured on the cover of College Planning & Management magazine.
+Centennial Hall was also featured on the February 2016 cover of College Planning & Management magazine.